G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for-your-instance.md

 ## Create a user

-Using the User Data field, you can create a new user in the virtual instance.
-Let’s say you want to create a user name, guest, with the same password.
+With the **User data** field, you can create a new user in the virtual instance.

-Below is an example of a `cloud-init` script for creating the `guest` user.
+Let’s say you want to create a user called `guest` with the same password as the first user has.
+Here’s the example of a `cloud-init` script for creating this `guest` user:

 ```
 #cloud-config